onosproject/ran-simulator/docs/README.md

 * 3 routes (and hence 3 UEs active at any time)
 * Choosing routes start and finish points from among 10 random locations around the Towers
 * The Map is faded to increase the visibility of the towers and routes
-* The route paths are shown as dotted lines
+* The route paths are shown as dotted lines and are faded to 50% opacity.
+* Towers have an surrounding circle that shows the power setting in effect.
+This varies at run time through the control of `onos-ran`.
+As the power level is varied on a tower, it will temporarily enlarge for 500ms.
+* The UE's (cars) will be handed over from one tower to another - as they do they enlarge for a period of 500ms and their color changes to that of the newly selected tower.

 At intervals of `stepDelayMs` (default every second) each UE moves one step along its route.